RashaunJ/RuRegistered/README.md

 RuRegistered is an Android application which allows for tracking of the open/close status of courses for Rutgers.

+Originally inspired by Course Sniper, it intends to become a feature-rich Android alternative.

 ##Overview
 RuRegistered uses JSON requests to parse relevant course information.
 Simple.